BiizoNinja/shrek-bot/BUILDING.md

 ## Getting the files / Cloning shrekbot

 1. Open a Terminal (Command Prompt, Terminal.app, etc.)
-2. Change the current working directory to the location where you want ShrekBots files to be
+2. Change the current working directory to the location where you want ShrekBots folder to be (git will auto create a folder called `shrek-bot`)
 ```bash
 # This command below will change the current directory to the Desktop!
 cd Desktop/